QuantEcon/lecture-python-intro/lectures/business_cycle.md

 Despite the synchronization in GDP growth, the experience of individual countries during the recession often differs.

-We use unemployment rate and the recovery of labor market conditions as another example.
+We use the unemployment rate and the recovery of labor market conditions as another example.

-Here we compare the unemployment rate of the United States, United Kingdom, Japan, and France
+Here we compare the unemployment rate of the United States, the United Kingdom, Japan, and France.

 ```{code-cell} ipython3
 ---